Calculate Overtime Pay for Hourly and Salaried Employees

 The Wage and Hour Division of the U.S. Department of Labor regulates overtime and other pay provisions through the Fair Labor Standards Act.
 In addition to overtime provisions, the Act regulates child labor and minimum wage activities of U.S. employers.

 The Fair Labor Standards Act requires that hourly employees who work more than 40 hours in a workweek must be paid at a higher rate for the overtime hours, at a minimum of 1 1/2 times the employee's regular pay rate.

 State Overtime Regulations

 Some states have regulations for overtime and other labor laws that exceed those of the federal government.
-In this case, the more strict regulation must be met.
+In this case, more strict regulations must be met.
 Check with your state's labor department to review state labor laws, or check with your employment attorney.

 Calculating Overtime for Hourly Employees